melsman/melsman.github.io/_posts/2017-11-03-getting-started-with-fsharp.md

 We will, essentially, be using a number of open-source tools.
-The most essential tool is the _terminal program_, which allows the developer to navigate around the file system and to execute commands, which includes compiling and executing programs.
+The most essential tool is the _terminal program_, which allows the developer to navigate around the file system and to execute commands, which includes compiling and executing F# programs.

 Next, we will assume that the user has installed an editor on the machine.
 Whereas, many different editors exist, we will recommend